feast-dev/feast-workshop/module_0/README.md

 This is a set of time-series data with `driver_id` as the primary key (representing the driver entity) and `event_timestamp` as showing when the event happened.

 # Reviewing Feast concepts
 Let's quickly review some Feast concepts needed to build this ML platform / use case.
+Don't worry about committing all this to heart.
+We explore these concepts by example throughout the workshop.
 | Concept&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Description                                                                                                                                                                                                                                                                                                                                                                                               |
 | :------------------------------------------------------------------------------ | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Data source                                                                     | We need a `FileSource` (with an S3 path and endpoint override) to represent the `driver_stats.parquet` which will be hosted in S3.
 Data sources can generally be files or tables in data warehouses.                                                                                                                                                                                                      |